1943 CCNY Beavers football team

 The 1943 CCNY Beavers football team was an American football team that represented the City College of New York (CCNY) as an independent during the 1943 college football season.
 In their first season under head coach Leo Miller, the team compiled a 1–3–1 record.

+In the final Litkenhous Ratings, CCNY ranked 242nd among the nation's college and service teams with a rating of 13.6.